 Our skin is covered by hair follicles that can collect oil, sebum, skin debris and dirt.
 A hair follicle may also get infected if bacteria gets into it that may cause pimples, boils, or other skin infections.
 (1)

 An open comedo or blackheads is a clogged hair follicle that is oxidized, thus giving the blackened color and that’s why it is called a “blackhead.”
-If it is a closed comedo, it results to the formation of “whiteheads” instead.
+If it is a closed comedo, it results in the formation of “whiteheads” instead.

-Anyone can have blackheads even those who have good skin and it can occur anywhere in the face, but is mostly found in the oiliest part of the skin, usually at the T-zone or the forehead, nose, and chin.
+Anyone can have blackheads even those who have good skin and it can occur anywhere in the face but is mostly found in the oiliest part of the skin, usually at the T-zone or the forehead, nose, and chin.

 How to Prevent Blackheads from Taking over Your Skin

 Knowing how blackheads form is a first step in preventing it from taking space in your face and in your life.
 (2)